silexphp/Silex/doc/intro.rst

 It's really that easy!

 Installing Silex is as easy as it can get.
-Download the `silex.zip`_ file, unzip it, and you're done!
+Download the `silex.zip`_ file, extract it, and you're done!

 .. _silex.zip: http://silex.sensiolabs.org/get/silex.zip